mattwpublic/mattwpublic/README.md

 - 👋 Hi, I’m Matthew Wideman.
+My other github accounts are @mattwdunwoody and @oxyg3ncs.
 - 👀 I’m interested in programming, cyber security, and computer hardware.
 - 🌱 I’m currently learning shell scripting, web development, and more at my college.
 In my free time, I am teaching myself C++.
 - 💞️ I’m looking to collaborate on video games, bots, and software.